mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/class/KmlOverlay/README.md

 Only Android, also accepts `file:///android_asset/`.
 The added overlays are clickable.

-**PhoneGap-GoogleMaps-Plugin can parse only Polyline, Polygon, and Markers currently**
+**cordova-googlemaps-plugin can parse only Polyline, Polygon, and Markers currently**

 Field Name | Type | Description